triggermesh/docs/docs/get-started/quickstart.md

 ## Next steps

-Now that you know what a source, target, and transformation are, you can start adding sources and targets that make sense to you.
+Now that you know what a source, target, and transformation are, you can start doing more things!
+Like creating your own Trigger, or adding new sources and targets that make sense to you.

+:material-bow-arrow: create your first **Trigger**:

+- head to the [Trigger guide](../brokers/triggers.md) to learn about Triggers.

 :material-aws: **AWS** users: